verifereum/funding/vyper/vyper-verified-compilation.md

 ## Project Team

-Our interdisciplinary team combines expertise in formal verification, compiler development, and Ethereum technology:
+Our interdisciplinary team combines expertise in formal verification, compiler development, and Ethereum technology.

-1. [Name 1] - Principal Investigator (80 hours/month)
-   Role: Overall project leadership and formal verification expertise

-2. [Name 2] - Compiler Verification Lead (120 hours/month)
+We have an open project structure, developing all code and proofs in the open, welcoming all contributions, and mentoring new community members.
+As such, not all contributors will be listed here in advance.
+However, we highlight the core contributors who will be leading the project and ensuring its completion:

+1. Ramana Kumar, PhD in formal verification, user and developer of Ethereum applications, lead developer of Verifereum

-   Role: Design and implementation of the verified compiler
+2. Magnus Myreen, PhD in formal verification, professor at Chalmers University, lead developer of the CakeML verified compiler

-3. [Name 3] - Vyper Expert (60 hours/month)
-   Role: Liaison with Vyper development team and semantics design

-4. [Name 4] - EVM Semantics Lead (100 hours/month)
-   Role: Development and maintenance of formal EVM model

-5. [Name 5] - Research Assistant (160 hours/month)
-   Role: Proof development and implementation support
+3. Michael Norrish, PhD in formal verification, professor at the Australian National University, lead developer of the HOL4 theorem prover

+4. Charles Cooper, lead developer of the Vyper language and compiler

+5. Cyberthirst and/or Benny should also be listed?

 ## Background and Prior Work